 After weeks of dining rooms being closed, restaurants around the country are now going through their reopening processes.
 But many customers are still wondering whether or not it’s safe to start dining-in at restaurants again.

-At this time, many restaurants are being asked to reduce their capacities and limit the number of customers that they serve on-premises.
+At this time, many restaurants are being asked to reduce their capacities and limit the number of customers that they serve on-premise.
 They’re also being asked to adhere to social distancing standards by ensuring that customers or groups of customers remain six feet apart.

 If your restaurant is reopening, be sure to check any guidelines that your state or local municipality might have issued.